nguyenviettung7691/leafwise/README.md

 # LeafWise

 LeafWise is a plant care application built with Next.js and TypeScript.
-It integrates **AWS Amplify** for authentication, data storage and image uploads, and uses **Genkit** with Google's Gemini models for plant health analysis and care plan generation.
+It integrates **AWS** services via the modular **AWS SDK v3** (Cognito, AppSync, S3) and uses **Genkit** with Google's Gemini models for plant health analysis and care plan generation.
+Backend infrastructure is provisioned with **Amplify Gen 2 (ampx)**, but no Amplify browser SDKs are used.

 ![Screenshot](/public/screenshot-1.png)